Your First Wedding Planning To-Dos

 Determine a Date

 Choosing a wedding date can be tougher than you’d think.
 There are a few things to consider: How much time will you need to prepare for your wedding?
 Do any loved ones have a conflicting event, holiday, or pregnancy due date?
 If you have your heart set on a particular place, caterer, band, or photographer, the availability of these crucial suppliers may also play a large part in your decision.
 Try to avoid dates of big conventions or other events that draw large crowds, since that might make it harder for out-of-town guests to get hotel rooms.
-Find the best dates in 2011 to marry.

 Once you’ve picked the date, start your wedding checklist for a to-do list of what to do when.